Looking for Merci

 “Is it still as good as I remember?” she asked, taking a deep breath.

-I took the fork from her and cut off a piece.
-Merci looked across the field again.
-I gently put my finger under her chin and pulled her to face me.
+Whitney took the fork and cut off a piece.
+She gently put her finger under Merci’s chin and pulled her face closer.

-“No,” I smiled, holding the fork up to her lips.
+“No,” she smiled, holding the cake up to Merci’s lips.
 “It’s even better.”